If you divorce or separate from your spouse, you'll have a lot of things to sort out. For example:

 How do you write a separation agreement?

 You and your spouse can write the agreement yourselves or you can ask a lawyer, family justice counsellor, or private mediator to help you.

-If you decide to use a lawyer, ask them how much they'll charge:
+If you decide to use a lawyer, it's worth calling a few lawyers to ask how much they charge to write a separation agreement:

 - Some lawyers charge by the hour.